SyncfusionExamples/EJ2-DataGrid-Blazor-CustomAdaptor-As-Component-WithType-CRUD-SortFilter/README.md

 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.

-N> Ensure to modify the path of NORTHWIND.MDF in OrderContext.cs based on your local path, before running the sample.
+**NOTE**: Ensure to modify the path of NORTHWIND.MDF in OrderContext.cs based on your local path, before running the sample.